aabbtree77/esp32-vpn/README.md

 A decent way out of these problems could be the ESP RainMaker cloud which solves most of the problems of connecting ESP32 chips globally, for free.
 The problem here is a heavy dependence on the cloud built by Espressif Systems, with a still evolving C++ API.

-As a middle ground, I could suggest one [sending commands via github](https://github.com/aabbtree77/sendrecv), which I have tested.
+As a simple hack, I could suggest one [sending commands via github](https://github.com/aabbtree77/sendrecv), which I have tested.
 We are not able to send simple text messages/UDP/MQTT packets directly from PC to PC based on their MAC addresses, but at least we have access to a few reliable and largely free services such as gmail or github.
 They can be used to send and receive commands from PC to PC globally and achieve remote control independence from complex proprietary/open source software.
-The downside of this approach is that it is very raw/primitive yet and Github tracks each file update and thus the size of the repository grows which may exceed a quota.
+The downside of this approach is that it is very raw/primitive yet and Github tracks each file update and thus the size of the repository grows in time.

 ## Some Observations